nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 ## Traversals

-An important aspect of tress is how to traverse them, so that we can either search for a Node we're looking for, or print out all the contents of a tree.
+An important aspect of tress is how to traverse them, so that we can either search for a node we're looking for, or print out all the contents of a tree.
 There are two categories of traversals when it comes to trees:

 1. Depth First
 2. Breadth First